HYPOALLERGENIC PUPPIES AVAILABLE IN IL

 When got Angel she was almost dead, and only 12 days old.
 We heard of her distress through someone looking to buy a motorcycle from Art.
 We insisted they take the pup to a vet for care.
 Their vet said she was "fine" and didn't do anything to help.

 I explained she was going to die if she wasn't treated.
+They said she had not been nursing in over 12 hours, and was crying non-stop and getting weak.
 I offered to take the puppy and try to save her.
 They agreed to bring her to me.

 A limp half-dead puppy was placed in my hand.
 She was a fat puppy, but limp as a dishrag, and had terrible yellow foamy diarrhea.
-In addition to those obvious signs for alarm she would not nurse, and had been crying piteously for almost 18 hours by the time they brought her to us!
+In addition to those obvious signs for alarm they said she would still not nurse, and had been now crying piteously for almost 18 hours by the time they brought her to us!
+She was so weak she was no longer crying.

 Our vet is much better and will treat tiny babies.
 I had to tube feed her as she was too weak to even swallow without risk of aspirating.